 Sports coats are often tweed, which is historically worn for country sports.
 James Bond has worn numerous tweeds, often subtly patterned or plain.
 Sean Connery’s brown barleycorn jacket in Goldfinger and Thunderball and Roger Moore’s brown broken twill jacket in A View to a Kill are similar subtly patterned tweeds.
 Sean Connery wears two tweed jackets in Diamonds Are Forever with sporty Nofolk-jacket-inspired details.
 In A View to a Kill, Moore also wears a plain grey twill tweed jacket.
 George Lazenby wears a houndstooth tweed hacking jacket in On Her Majesty’s Secret Service for equestrian sports.
 Though many of these jackets have sporty hacking pockets, casual patch pockets or horn buttons, it is purely the cloth that makes these proper sports coats.
 Bond’s last tweed jacket was Timothy Dalton’s gun club check jacket in The Living Daylights.

 Bond has worn a number of warm-weather odd jackets in addition to the traditional tweeds.
 In Live and Let Die he wears a tan basketweave jacket whilst in New Orleans.
 The texture of this jacket, both in the hopsack weave and the possibly linen or silk content, makes it a great odd jacket.
-In The Man with the Golden Gun, Moore wears a sports coat with a large check that is inspired by traditional tweed checks.
-This is instead made in a light, open, plain-weave cloth appropriate for the hot South Asian weather.
+In The Man with the Golden Gun, Moore wears a lightweight sports coat with a large check that is inspired by traditional tweed checks.
+Instead of tweed it is made in a light, open, plain-weave cloth appropriate for the hot South Asian weather.
 In The Spy Who Loved Me, Moore wears a cotton sports coat with safari-jacket details in Egypt.
 In Spectre, Daniel Craig wears an unstructured brown wool, linen and silk blend jacket in Morocco.

 Though the right cloth is the key to a proper odd jacket, the details can make an odd jacket special.
 A true sports coat should have sporty details, such as slanted hacking pockets, patch pockets, bellows pockets, deep vents, a half belt, a throat latch or swelled edges.

 Buttons should complement the cloth of the jacket.
 Tweed jackets should have rustic horn, bone, wood or leather buttons.
 Lightweight odd jackets should have mother-of-pearl or corozo buttons.
-Smooth, plain buttons, however, are rarely a good choice on any sports coat.
+Smooth, plain buttons are rarely a good choice on any sports coat.
 However, changing the buttons on a dressy suit jacket will not make it into a sports coat.
 Changing the buttons only works on a solid navy jacket, when it can be turned into a blazer.